ronishahill/Data-Analysis-Portfolio/README.md

 # Ronisha Hill - Data Analysis Portfolio

 ## About
-Hi, I'm Ronisha!
-I posses a background in healthcare with a stong passion for data analytics and the transformation of raw data into meaningful and actionable insights.
-I have a keen eye for identifying patterns and trends within complex data sets and a knack for storytelling using various data visulization tools.
-Over the years, I've developed a stong foundation in analytics through a plethora of courses and personal projects.
-I enjoy exploring new tools and techniques that allow me to build upon my analytical skills and knowledge.
+Hi, I’m Ronisha, a healthcare professional with 5+ years of experience working in direct patient care and administrative roles within various healthcare settings.
+I possess a Bachelor of Science (BS) in Health Informatics and Health Information Management with a strong passion for data analytics.
+I enjoy transforming raw data into meaningful and actionable insights used to improve patient outcomes, enhance operational efficiency, and contribute to organizational success.

+Over the years, I’ve developed a keen eye for identifying patterns and trends within complex datasets through personal projects and continuing education.
+During my free time, I’m constantly seeking new opportunities to expand upon my knowledge and technical skills.
+Whether working on a team or independently, I’m driven by the thrill of using data to solve complex problems.

 Feel free to look around : )